1941 Lagos by-election

 A by-election was held for the Lagos seat in the Legislative Council of Nigeria on 5 March 1941.
-It was required after the incumbent member Kofo Abayomi of the Nigerian Youth Movement (NYM) resigned in order to move the United Kingdom to take up a Rhodes Scholarship in ophthalmology.
+It was required after the incumbent member Kofo Abayomi of the Nigerian Youth Movement (NYM) resigned in order to move to the United Kingdom to take up a Rhodes Scholarship in ophthalmology.
 Although Ernest Ikoli of the NYM was elected with 56% of the vote, the controversy caused by the election led to the eventual demise of the party.

 Campaign

 After Abayomi resigned both Ikoli and Samuel Akisanya ran for the NYM nomination to be the party's candidate.
 Akinsanya had also sought the party's candidature for the 1940 by-election, but had lost to Jibril Martin.
 Akinola Maja joined the contest as a third candidate at a late stage.